 When paying off your student loans, there’s one thing you don’t want; late fees.
 Late fees can throw off your budget, delay future payments, and ultimately increase the buildup of interest, costing you more money in the long run.
+Often with the complexities of lenders, students might miss payments through no fault of their own – making it hard to avoid late student loan payments!
 Luckily, there’s a new bill that will hopefully help borrowers avoid the accrual of late fees.

 Recently, a bill was signed by President Barack Obama which requires that debt collectors help student loan borrowers avoid late fees.

 The bill is entitled, Consolidated Appropriations Act of 2016, and it stands at over 800 pages long.
 It covers a wide variety of topics, but a tiny excerpt may make all the difference regarding student loan debt collecting.
 A short segment of the bill states that the Secretary of the Department of Education will start sending more loan accounts to the smaller loan servicers, rather than fielding the majority of the accounts to the bigger servicers like Navient, in an effort to improve customer service.

 Hopefully, better customer service will mean a decrease in late fees.
 But how?

 Why Is The Bill Necessary?

 When it comes to student loans, it can be very difficult to find answers and information regarding repayment options.
 Student loan servicers, primarily ones run through the Department of Education, are notorious for providing little to no information to their customers regarding their repayment process.